+18.9 Change of Vehicle

-18.9 Change of vehicle applications must be completed and submitted by the licensed driver and not by the hire/lease company supplying the temporary vehicle.
+Change of vehicle applications must be completed and submitted by the licensed driver and not by the hire/lease company supplying the temporary vehicle.

 18.10 Roof Boxes and Roof Racks

 The use of roof boxes and roof racks is strictly prohibited unless there is roof space or storage already integrated into the vehicle.